 All of that happened and yet the problem of too many single-use plastic bags being used in our community was never solved.
 A few people felt vindicated by the fact that a government entity didn’t get away with telling them what to do, and maybe a few more people started using reusable grocery bags.
 But it did not solve the problem we set out to solve in the first place.
 As a community, we’re still contributing to the problem of consuming too many plastic bags that will never biodegrade.

-Other communities around Alaska have made the connection between their actions and the problem of too much unnecessary plastic: Wasilla, Kodiak, Cordova, Bethel.
+Other communities around Alaska have made the connection between their actions and the problem of too much unnecessary plastic: Wasilla, Kodiak, Cordova, Bethel, and now Anchorage.
 They’ve all decided to be a part of the solution.

 So where does that leave Homer?